NRA speakers unshaken on gun rights after school massacre

-HOUSTON (AP) — One by one, they took the stage at the National Rifle Association’s annual convention and denounced the massacre of 19 students and two teachers at an elementary school across the state.
-And one by one, they insisted that changing U.S. gun laws or further restricting access to firearms was not the answer.
+HOUSTON (AP) — One by one, they took the stage at the National Rifle Association’s annual convention in Houston and denounced the massacre of 19 students and two teachers at an elementary school across the state.
+And one by one, they insisted that further restricting access to firearms was not the answer to preventing future tragedies.

 People are also reading…